Nathan Redmond: Early life and career

 Redmond made his first-team debut for Birmingham in the League Cup second-round tie against Rochdale on 26 August 2010, replacing Spanish midfielder Enric Vallès in the 78th minute.
 At 16 years and 173 days – 34 days older than Trevor Francis was on his debut – he became the club's second-youngest player ever.
-Manager Alex McLeish was highly complimentary about his brief appearance:
+Manager Alex McLeish was complimentary about his brief appearance:

-He set it alight.
-I know we never had a full house, but the fans that were there warmed to him.
 His performance was very bright, quick, he got a couple of shots away.
 And it excited me.
 It was a really bright spark for us.
 Has he got a big future?
 It looks like it.
 He's electric.
 He's a right winger but he showed his versatility coming in off the left and going in and hitting shots.
 He was a handful for Rochdale.
 It was good to see somebody with a little bit of pace going by defenders.

 To gain first-team experience, Redmond joined League Two club Burton Albion in January 2011 on a month's Football League youth loan, an arrangement which allows the player to appear in junior matches for Birmingham when not required by the loaning club.
 However the move was cancelled a few days later when the Football League, who had initially ratified the deal, realised that the rules forbade a first-year scholar from signing on loan for a League club.
 He made two more substitute appearances for Birmingham that season, one in the League Cup and one in the FA Cup, and signed a three-year professional contract as soon as he turned 17, in March 2011.